Generation Names And Years In Order

 The Silent Generation is also known as the Traditionalist Generation.
 It is the era identified by the people born from 1925-1945.

-Additionally, the Silent Generation prospered in an era of economic expansion by working hard.
+The Silent Generation prospered in an era of economic expansion by working hard.
 They were renowned for having a strong work ethic, a desire for stability, and upholding a sense of conformity.
-The economy in this time period was growing.

 - Interpersonal respect